Director of Youth & College-Aged/Young Adult Ministries

-Provide leadership and direction for a relational youth ministry comprised of 50-60 middle and high school youth at a large, downtown, progressive United Methodist church in Bloomington, Indiana.
+The successful candidate will provide leadership and direction for a relational youth ministry comprised of 50-60 middle and high school youth; and for Jubilee, our college & young adult ministry.

-This Christ-centered, delegating leader will collaborate with church staff and adult volunteers to create a comprehensive and diverse faith-based program, which will facilitate the students’ growth in a safe and secure environment.
-The Director will work
+With youth, this Christ-centered, delegating leader will collaborate with church staff and adult volunteers to create a comprehensive and diverse faith-based program, which will facilitate the students’ growth in a safe and secure environment.
+The Director

 - Develop and lead programming that articulates the vision of the church community (to make disciples of Jesus Christ for the transformation of the world) and engages youth and young adults in the ongoing discernment and accomplishment of the vision.